 Iron is a popular supplement for people needing more iron including women, athletes, pregnant and new moms, and those recovering from surgery.
 Also, key sources of iron like red meat are often absent in common diets like anti-inflammatory diets, vegan, and vegetarian diets.
 These and other restrictive diets increase the importance of proper iron supplementation.

-With nutrients such as turmeric, bioperine and glutamine, MEND Orthopedic was designed to reduce low level inflammation and optimize healing.
+With nutrients such as turmeric, bioperine and glutamine, MEND Repair & Recover was designed to reduce low level inflammation and optimize healing.